vermaph/vermaph.github.io/experience.md

 * *Analyst, Insurance, July 2014 - Dec 2015*<br />
   *R, SQL, Excel, VBA*<br /><br />
 Generated competitive intelligence insights for an insurance client, focusing on comprehensive car insurance.
-Insights enabled client to understand their online premium quotes' competitiveness among their competitors for different customer segments.
-I used Lasso regression to identify the factors determining the competitors' premiums.
+Insights enabled client to understand their online premium quotes' competitiveness among their competitors.
+I used Lasso Regression, Cross-Validation and Multiple Linear Regression techniques to identify the factors determining the competitors' premiums.
 The data used for the analysis was collected by scraping multiple competitors' website for a variety of customer segments.
 Apart from working on the regular deliverables, I also improved the process by:
   - Adding a layer of quality check to spot online premium discounts.
-For this I integrated the SQL tables with the excel.
+For this I integrated EXCEL with the SQL tables.
 This simple idea tracked the premium for the same quote every week and if any competitor offered a new online discount, it would track it and made sure the analyst didn't miss it in the analysis.